EuropeanForestInstitute/aiphoria/paper/paper.md

 each process balance.
 Flows into in-use stocks are passed to ODYM's dynamic stock model, which uses a lifetime distribution to calculate the stock and its outflow by age cohort.
 These outflows enter the flow network again in the next year, for example as recycled wood or as wood for energy.
+Reusing ODYM means the stock calculations rely on a tested method.

 Scenarios change selected flows over time, for example decreasing a flow share by 50% over five years.
 In the constrained mode, the default, a change that the data cannot supply stops the run, and the model reports the largest possible change.
 In the unconstrained mode the change is always applied and virtual flows fill the gap, which suits exploratory work.
 Virtual flows also close unreported imbalances in the input data.

 `aiphoria` models flows and stocks along one dimension only: time.
 Location, processing stage, and carbon content are attributes of processes and flows,